-How Subaru created the blueprint for selling cars to LGBTQI+ consumers
+How Subaru created the blueprint for selling cars to LGBTQIA+ consumers

 Subaru took nine months to figure out how it could do more than just sell cars to these consumers, and become part of the community and support them.
 After all, lesbians were supporting Subaru by buying its cars.

 Bennett says this was key to the campaign’s success.
-While inclusion for LGBTQI+ groups is one thing, they are ultimately people who just want to be spoken to and respected like everyone else.
+While inclusion for LGBTQIA+ groups is one thing, they are ultimately people who just want to be spoken to and respected like everyone else.
 Throughout our talk, Bennett said it wasn’t just about running adverts to lesbians.
 Subaru’s success was the result of cunning marketing that dared to speak to people rather than consumers.

 “Really focus your message, whether it’s to women, whether it’s to, in our case, the gay consumer, or other subsets… speak to them directly.
 One of the focuses that we always employed was speaking to people for who they are not what they are,” Bennett told me.